koolkusum/koolkusum/README.md

 - 🌱 I’m currently learning MongoDB, nodeJS, tableau, and AWS.
 - 👯 I’m looking to collaborate on hackathons!
 - 💬 Ask me about anime, plants, rollerblading, crocheting/knitting, discos, and hackaathons!
-- 📫 How to reach me: Linkdin! https://www.linkedin.com/in/kg1110/
+- 📫 How to reach me: Send me a message on Linkdin! https://www.linkedin.com/in/kg1110/
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a black belt in taekwondo.